D-a-rt/d-art.fixed-price/README.md

 The `DropRegistration` entrypoint is responsible to register to a drop.

-Note: The registration period opens as soon as a drop is configured with `registration: true`, registered buyers will be able to buy at `least one token` from the sale or `total_supply_of_token/registered_buyers` during a `sale_duration` after which the sale will become public (the first to click will then have the privilege to buy a token - of course depending on the gas specified)
+Note: The registration period opens as soon as a drop is configured with `registration: true`, registered buyers will be able to buy at `least one token` from the sale or `total_supply_of_token/registered_buyers` during a `priority_duration` after which the sale will become public (the first to click will then have the privilege to buy a token - of course depending on the gas specified)

 ``` ocaml
 type drop_registration =